 The Aranmula Parthasarathy Temple celebrates Lord Krishna festivals with great pomp and grandeur.

 - Ashtamirohini: This is the birthday of Lord Krishna.
 The temple celebrates this festival with great pomp and grandeur.
 A large feast takes place on this date.
 This feast also has a name, ‘vallasadya.’
-It is one of the largest vegetarian feasts of the world.
+It is one of the largest vegetarian feasts in the world.
 The festival includes 64 types of dishes.
 The devotees offer the food to Lord Krishna.
 Besides feasting, the deities are carried around Aranmula on this day.
 Another important part of the festival is the boat rides.
 A special boat, Palliyodam sails over River Pampa.
 These boats look like snakes and many people ride them.
 This custom of boat race also has a name, Vallam Kali.
 People worship the boat before the race starts as locals believe these boats are vehicles of Lord Aranmula.
 People use many types of flowers to worship the boats.
 100 rowers take part in the race.
-Also 25 singers take part in this race.
+Also, 25 singers take part in this race.
 They sing songs as the boats sail on the river.
 The boats sail in pairs.
 People also play music.
 The festival goes on from July to October.
 This is also the time of Onam festival in Kerala.

 - Procession: A large procession on the Garuda Mount to the Pampa River takes place during the Meenam month.
 Along with Lord Parthasarathy, Goddess Bhagavathy also participates in the procession.
 The idol of the goddess comes from the Punnamthode temple.